Review-lghui970915/New-QAOA-for-MDS/README.md

 # New-QAOA-for-MDS
-Related experimental codes of the paper "Resource-efficient parameterized quantum circuits based on QAOA for solving the minimum dominating set problem"
+Related experimental codes of the paper "Auxiliary-Qubit-Free Quantum Approximate Optimization Algorithm for the Minimum Dominating Set Problem"